 After an 8-hour workday, most CCC enrollees took classes to earn high school diplomas and improve their technical skills for future employment.
 Like many camps, Tulelake produced a camp newspaper that gave rare glimpses into the difficult and isolated life in the lava beds under Army command.
 Imagine the turmoil when 150 CCC boys showed up at a dance hall in the tiny neighboring towns!

 With the outbreak of World War II, the CCC was terminated and many of the former enrollees became soldiers.
 The last CCC crew at Camp Tulelake closed the facility in the spring of 1942.
-During the war, the old buildings deteriorated, so that by 1949, most had been demolished.
+During the war, the buildings deteriorated.
+By 1949, most of them had to be demolished.
 Today, little remains at Camp Tulelake except one piece of concrete foundation, but the CCC legacy lives on in the infrastructure still in use today at Lava Beds.

 The CCC's legacy also lives on in the great personal and societal changes it wrought.
 Young men with few opportunities in life learned to run heavy machinery, read and write, and depend on themselves under Army discipline far from home.
-Public lands were transformed, but so were lives.
-Giving jobs and hope to nearly five percent of the adult male population at the time, the scale of the program is hard to imagine today.
+Public lands transformed; lives changed.
+The CCC provided jobs and hope to nearly five percent of the adult male population at the time.
+The sheer scale of the program is hard to imagine today.

 Take the time to walk the guided trail at Gillems Camp or up to the Schonchin Butte fire lookout and contemplate the extraordinary effort of the CCC boys of Camp Tulelake.